chrisdavidmills/mdn-and-frameworks/README.md

 This is far more useful than just teaching students the framework du jour, for obvious reasons.

 Could we provide useful framework content on MDN that sits alongside the raw web standards content and is maintainable?

-## Questions to answer

-*  How many web developers find MDN to be of limited use because we don’t cover frameworks?

 ## Aims of the project
 ### From MDN's perspective